Careers360 Logo

 The marks distribution for NCERT class 11 chemistry is segregated into Theory (70) marks and Practical (30) marks.

-• The theory paper is based on short answers, long answers, and numerical questions.
+• The theory paper is divided into short answers, long answers, and numerical questions.

-• The practical is based on answering viva questions and practical chemistry tests in a laboratory.
+• The practical is about answering viva questions and practical chemistry tests in a laboratory.

 Class 11 Chemistry Theory Exam (70 Marks)